Colleges by Location

 Financial Aid

-The most recent records show that 154 freshmen received some sort of financial help.
+According to the most recent data, 154 freshmen were awarded financial aid.
 The average amount of financial aid given to students was $22,713.

 Need-based

-There were 338 students who acquired need-based financial aid of any kind.
-The overall number of students (including freshmen) who were determined to have financial need came to be 671.
-The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $1,947,807, and state $1,127,086.
+There were 338 students who secured need-based financial aid of any kind.
+The overall number of students (including freshmen) who were determined to have financial need was 671.
+The amount of federal need-based scholarships/grants awarded to the students at this institution reached $1,947,807, and state $1,127,086.

 $13,804